 - Lowered risk of intestinal issues and blockages

 - May reduce risk of colorectal cancer

-Now, let's get to blending these blender bombs!
+Now, let's get to blending these frozen smoothie cubes!
 Don't forget to leave a comment + review once you've tried these.
 I'd love to know how you liked them!